fbiville/headache/README.md

-# Golang header management
+# Header management

-`headache` manages license headers of Go files.
+`headache` manages license headers.
+It is biased towards Golang but should work on any other language (provided a compatible code style is implemented).

 ## Example